ewa234/Account-Creator/README.md

 You must write additional tests for each of the 3 main program requirements.

-Upload **2 .py files** to the Teams Assignment, one with your program and one with your unit tests.
+Add the link to your Repository to the document in the Teams Assignment.

+Make sure you have **pushed all changes** to GitHub and marked your repository as **public**